ravisairockey/Learn-Python/README.md

 This application was created by **Ravi Sai Vigneswara**.

-##🙏 Special Thanks
+## 🙏 Author
 TCM Security: Cybersecurity Consulting & Training

 ## 🤝 Contributing